hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_stylized_depiction_of_a_spacecraft_in_orbit_around_9a35d444-6be7-44ef-9a70-8215191e317a-0_0.content.md

 # Space Wonders

 Welcome to our website dedicated to exploring the wonders of space!
 Our stunning background depicts a spacecraft in orbit around a distant planet or moon, with dramatic lighting and shadows.
-This captivating image sets the tone for our website, which is all about sharing the excitement and awe-inspiring beauty of space.
+This Cap<wbr>ti<wbr>va<wbr>ting image sets the tone for our website, which is all about sharing the excitement and awe-inspiring beauty of space.

 ## About Us